- Parents Home

 Thinking about an upcoming hospital stay can make people feel a little worried.
 But if you need to go to the hospital, knowing what to expect before you get there can make things a little easier.

 People need to go to the hospital for different reasons.
 Some may be admitted to the hospital through the emergency department for problems that need immediate medical treatment.
-Others are scheduled to have surgery, special medication, or other treatments prescribed by their doctors.
+Others are scheduled for admission to have surgery, special medication, or other treatments prescribed by their doctors.

-If you do need to stay in the hospital, you'll first go through an admissions process.
+If you do need to stay in the hospital, you'll first go through the admissions process.
 The admissions staff will take some information about you and fill in paperwork.
 Then you'll be taken to your room in the inpatient area.

 In many ways, a hospital room is a lot like any bedroom.
 You'll have the typical furniture, like a bed, a bedside table, and a chair.
 Your room will probably also have a window, and usually a phone and TV.
 Most hospital rooms have bathrooms within the room.